wechuli/ai_with_azure/machine_learning_introduction/notes.md

 > A vector is simply an array of numbers, such as `(1,2,3)` - or a nested array that contains other arrays of numbers such as `(1,2,(1,2,3))`

 Vectors are used heavily in machine learning.

+## Scaling Data

+Scaling data means transforming it so that the values fit within some range or scale, such as 0-100 or 0-1.
+There are a number of reasons why it is a good idea to scale your data before feeding it into a machine learning algorithm.

+Two common approaches to scaling data includes **standardization** and **normalization**

+### Standardization

+> **Standardization** rescales data so that it has a mean of 0 and a standard deviation of 1.

+The formula for this is

+> (𝑥 − 𝜇)/𝜎

+### Normalization

+> Normalization rescales the data into the range [0,1]

+The formula for this is

+> (𝑥 −𝑥𝑚𝑖𝑛)/(𝑥𝑚𝑎𝑥 −𝑥𝑚𝑖𝑛)